oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read FLAG* VAR*

 Read input from `stdin`.
-Does slow (unbuffered) byte-wise waiting with the input echoed to stdout if running in interactive terminal.
+Does slow (unbuffered) byte-wise processing with the input echoed to stdout if running in interactive terminal.

 Without flags, it works like this: